-Take your poetry on the go, with their Poetry apps for iPhone, iPad, and Android devices.
+Take your poetry on the go with the Poetry Foundation's free POETRY app for iPhone, iPad, and Android devices.
 Browse by category, or search by poet or a line of poetry.
 Or give your device a shake to discover a random new poem.

 11. Teen Ink